 Abstract

 This paper presents a multi-objective modelling framework to define a short-term agricultural plan for biodiesel exploitation.
 The first part of the modelling framework consists in the analysis of local land and climate features in order to evaluate which energy crop can be successfully grown.
 This phase is performed at local scale using GIS data and software.
 The second part consists in the formulation of a multi-objective mathematical programming problem.
-The objectives of the problem are the maximization of the net energy produced, of the greenhouse gases avoided with respect to conventional fossil fuels and of the diversity of the energy crop mix.
-The solution of the problem provides the land to be cultivated in each parcel with each crop, the energy required at all stages, the associated greenhouse gases flows and an index of crop diversity.
-Results allow to define a set of Pareto efficient solutions.
-It is thus possible to study the trade-offs among the three objectives.
+Using the land to be cultivated in each parcel with each crop as decision variables, The problem maximize three objectives: the maximization of the net energy produced, of the greenhouse gases avoided with respect to conventional fossil fuels and of the diversity of the energy crop mix.
+The last is quantitatively measures using a well-known biodiversity index, which allows to study the trade-off between a more varied crop mix and the other two objectives along the frontier of Pareto efficient solutions.
 The proposed methodology is applied to a region of Mato Grosso, Brazil, where biodiesel is produced from oleaginous crops.

 Introduction